 How PT Can Help Hip Pain

 Physical therapy treatment can help to treat people with hip pain and improve their hip mobility.
 A physical therapist helps you stretch and strengthen the muscles around your hip joint and knee joint.
 They can also help you with home exercises targeting a variety of muscle groups that will improve your loss of range of motion and help to relieve pain.

 With the help of therapy for hip pain, you should be able to return to your normal daily activities.
 You may find that you have less pain when you perform daily hip functions like walking or climbing stairs.

 These exercises and stretches should not cause intense pain, but if they do, stop performing them and speak with your physical therapist.
 The best hip stretches and exercises for chronic hip pain include:

 Hip Flexor Stretch

 This is an effective way to stretch your hip flexor muscles and quadriceps for pain relief.
-If you have balance issues, keep a chair nearby to hold on to.
+If you have movement difficulties, keep a chair nearby for additional stability.

 - Start by standing up straight with your feet shoulder-width apart.